Classes

 Eagles - Years 3, 4, 5 and 6

-Eagles class is for the upper end of the school and currently contains a mix of children from Years 3, 4, 5 & 6.
-The class teachers are Mr Hardy, Mrs Sturmey, Mrs Dod and Mr Barlow from Henley Primary School
+Eagles class is for the upper end of the school and currently contains a mix of children from Years 3, 4 and 5.
+The class teachers are Mr Hempenstall and Mrs Tilley.
+The class are supported by Mrs Clark, Mrs Fayers and Mrs Ponton at different points throughout the week.
+The wonderful Mr Barlow teaches Computing and the skilled Mr Hopkinson teaches PE as well as leads our wonderful Forest School sessions.

 Children in this class have opportunities during the school year to be involved in activities with children from other local schools, compete in sporting tournaments, attend activities run by the high school and attend educational visits linked to a range of aspects of the school curriculum.